CamdenBeck/credit-risk-classification/README.md

 - Precision
 - Recall
 - F1 Score
+You can read the analysis report in the [report.md](report.md) file.

 ## Conclusion
 This project demonstrates the application of machine learning techniques to classify credit risk.